3top1a/biotools-linter/server/documentation/index.md

 - [PMID\_BUT\_NOT\_DOI](/docs/PublishingIDConversions)
 - [PMCID\_BUT\_NOT\_DOI](/docs/PublishingIDConversions)

-Unfinished:

-- EDAM\_GENERIC
-  - EDAM\_GENERIC may be removed and substituted with a more advanced filter

 ## Monitoring

 This server runs an instance of [Monitoror](https://monitoror.com/) for status monitoring.
 Is it available publicly at [this link](/dash/).